 Waiver.
 No failure or delay of either party in the exercise of any right given to such party hereunder or the waiver by any party of any condition hereunder for its benefit (unless the time specified herein for exercise of such right, or satisfaction of such condition, has expired) shall constitute a waiver of any other or further right nor shall any single or partial exercise of any right preclude other or further exercise thereof or any other right. , The waiver of any breach hereunder shall not be deemed to be a waiver of any other or any subsequent breach hereof.

 Assignment.
 This Agreement may not be assigned by Purchaser in whole or in part without Seller’'s prior written consent.
 Notwithstanding the foregoing, the Purchaser named herein shall have the right, with notice to but without consent of Seller, to assign this entire Agreement (including the Down Payment and all rights hereunder) to a Controlled Affiliate (as defined below).
-"Controlled Affiliate" shall mean any entity, both at the time of the assignment and as of the Closing, (i) controlled, directly or indirectly, by Purchaser, __________________________ or one or more of its existing members or principals, [NAMES PARTICULARIZE] and/or (ii) not less than 10% of the beneficial interests in which are owned, directly or indirectly, by Purchaser and/or any one or more of its existing members or principals (including________________________).
+"Controlled Affiliate" shall mean any entity, both at the time of the assignment and as of the Closing, (i) controlled, directly or indirectly, by Purchaser, __________________________ or [PUT IN SPECIFIC NAMES] and/or (ii) not less than 10% of the beneficial interests in which are owned, directly or indirectly, by Purchaser and/or any one or more of its existing members or principals (including________________________).
 "Controlled by" means the power and authority to direct the day-to-day business and affairs of the assignee.

 Headings.
 The headings which have been used throughout this Agreement have been inserted for convenience of reference only and should not be construed in interpreting this Agreement.
 Words of any gender used in this Agreement shall include any other gender and words in the singular shall include the plural, and vice versa, unless the context requires otherwise.
 The words “"herein,” “" "hereof,” “" "hereunder”" and other similar compounds of the words “"here”" when used in this Agreement shall refer to the entire Agreement and not to any particular provision or section.
 As used in this Agreement, the term “"business day”" means every day other than (i) Saturdays and Sundays, (ii) all days observed by the Federal or New York State governments as legal holidays, (iii) all days on which commercial banks in New York State are required by law to be closed.
 If the last day upon which performance hereunder would otherwise be required or permitted is not a business day, then the time for such performance shall be automatically extended to the next day that is a business day.